Darts Rules — How to Play Darts (Complete Beginner's Guide)

 What are the basic rules of darts?

-Players take turns throwing three darts at the board from behind the oche (throwing line).
-The most common game is 501 — each player starts at 501 points and subtracts their score each turn, aiming to reach exactly zero.
-The final dart must land in a double segment or the bullseye to win.
+Take turns throwing three darts at the board from behind the oche.
+The most common game is 501 — start at 501, subtract your score each turn, and try to reach exactly zero.
+Your last dart has to hit a double or the bullseye.
+That's the short version.
+The rest is practice.

 How do you play 501 darts?